futurestudio/hapi-rate-limitor/README.md

     },
     namespace: 'hapi-rate-limitor',
     max: 2, // a maximum of 2 requests
-    duration: 1000 // per second (the value is in milliseconds) }
+    duration: 1000 // per second (the value is in milliseconds),
+    userIdKey: 'email',
+    userLimitKey: 'rateLimit'
+  }
 })